 Things To Do on Cape Cod

-Cape Cod is strongest when the activity list reflects the region's actual range, beaches, lighthouses, harbor towns, whale watching, ferries, bikes, and water, instead of pretending every day wants the same beach rhythm.
+Cape Cod is strongest when the activity list reflects the region's actual range, beaches, lighthouses, harbor towns, whale watching, ferries, bikes, and water, instead of assuming every day wants the same beach rhythm.

 Atlantic beaches and bay beaches